Filling and sealing the Battery Street Tunnel

 In May 2019, the contractor Kiewit began filling the lower half of the Battery Street Tunnel.
 The fill material is crushed concrete salvaged from the demolition of the viaduct.
 Trucks pour the crushed concrete through hoppers placed atop grates in Battery Street.
 Inside the tunnel, vibratory rollers spread and compact the material in layers.

 - First stage of Battery Street Tunnel filling wraps up this summer

 - Video: How viaduct rubble is processed for filling the Battery Street Tunnel

 - Filling the Battery Street Tunnel from the surface begins next week

 The crushed concrete work will wrap up this summer, filling up the tunnel to about seven feet from its ceiling.
 The top seven feet will be filled with a low-density cellular concrete pumped into the tunnel from the surface.
 See the diagram below:

 Effects of construction

 Construction will occur both inside the Battery Street Tunnel and on the surface street above.
-The first phase of work will occur mostly inside the tunnel, with little visible work on the surface street aside from short-term lane closures to give crews access to the tunnel below.
+The first phase of work will occur mostly inside the tunnel.

 During construction, neighbors and travelers should expect: